History of the hippie movement: Summer of Love

 Bands like the Grateful Dead, Big Brother and the Holding Company (with Janis Joplin), and Jefferson Airplane continued to live in the Haight, but by the end of the summer, the incessant media coverage led the Diggers to declare the "death" of the hippie with a parade.
-According to the late poet Stormi Chambless, the hippies buried an effigy of a hippie in the Panhandle to demonstrate the end of his/her reign.
-Regarding this period of history, the July 7, 1967, TIME magazine featured a cover story entitled, "The Hippies: The Philosophy of a Subculture".
+According to the late poet Stormi Chambless, the hippies buried an effigy of a hippie in the Panhandle to demonstrate the end of their reign.
+Regarding this period of history, the July 7, 1967, Time magazine featured a cover story entitled, "The Hippies: The Philosophy of a Subculture".
 The article described the guidelines of the hippie code: "Do your own thing, wherever you have to do it and whenever you want.
 Drop out.
 Leave society as you have known it.
 Leave it utterly.
 Blow the mind of every straight person you can reach.
 Turn them on, if not to drugs, then to beauty, love, honesty, fun."

 It is estimated that around 100,000 people traveled to San Francisco in the summer of 1967.
 The media was right behind them, casting a spotlight on the Haight-Ashbury district and popularizing the "hippie" label.
 With this increased attention, hippies found support for their ideals of love and peace but were also criticized for their anti-work, pro-drug, and permissive ethos.
 Misgivings about the hippie culture, particularly with regard to drug abuse and lenient morality, fueled the moral panics of the late 1960s.